HenrikBengtsson/my-paragliding-setup/README.md

       BlueFlyVario).
 When it works, XC Track will give the 'GPS signal OK' notification and it will show GPS altitute, the speed, flight arrow, and more even when on the group.

+   c.
+Under 'Atmospheric pressure sensor', enable 'Use external
+      barometer'.  **IMPORTANT**: If you forget this, I think XCTrack will use the GPS data, which is much less sensitive, to report on lift and sink.

 ### BlueFlyVario setting